MzArlowe/bit-picker.io---Server/README.md

 01-31-2022
 - My register and login user endpoints are functioning and it's generating a token which means my auth is functioning without any glitches.

+02-01-2022
+- Success with my DB associations.
+Got build.js and controllers working.
+Need only to test partController and test the delete and update components accordingly.
+- Successfully, with plenty of assistance, figured out heroku and pushed my app.

 ### `To Be Continued`